temuair/fot/docs/classes/transcending.md

 ## Prerequisites

 In order to transcend your class, you will need to first become a [Grand Master](../grand_mastering) by defeating each of the four creants of Temuair.
-You don't need to [max your stats](../ascending), as the cost of buying stats only increases after the stat exceeds the normal "maximum" for that particular stat..
+You don't need to [max your stats](../ascending), as the cost of buying stats only increases after the stat exceeds the normal "maximum" for that particular stat.
+However, you will gain 150 HP and 150 MP with every AB level, which will in turn increase the cost of buying unmaxed stats.